TheGreatMcPain/python-media-scripts/README.md

 subtitles file, re-encode the video, while embedding forced subtitles, and finally mux a new mkv via `mkvmerge`.

-## ffmpeg Slideshow.

-`slideshow` has a script that creates a 720p picture slideshow using ffmpeg.

 ## Misc Subtitle Scripts (subtitles folder)

 `compare-forced-subtitles` Created forced subtitles by comparing two BDNXML subtitles